YaireAC/Project-Six/README.md

 # Project-Six
-Here in assignment six, the program in simple words, sorts 10 numners.
-By beingvisually demonstrating its sorting through tk wedges.
+Here in assignment six, the programs, in simple words, sort a series of numbers.
+By visually demonstrating its sorting through tk wedges.
 As each number is represented by a bar to be moved, through comparison.
+Each one can be done so through its different number of lists, one larger than the other.
+But once finished, they all stay in the same color and can be visually correct.
+Since this program doesn't intake any input values, the designs don't need to validate numbers and other inputs.